 Pumpkin is a very popular ingredient in cakes and pies, but not many people know how wonderful it tastes when added to a flan.
-In Brazil, pumpkin flan is just yet another variation of a classic dessert: flan!
+In Brazil, pumpkin flan is just yet another variation of a classic dessert.
 I like to think that anything goes well when mixed with a classic flan recipe, so it could not be any different for this one.
-This Brazilian classic is a perfect, yet unusual, fall recipe.
+Creamy, sweet, with a hint of cinnamon, this Brazilian dessert is a must try for pumpkin lovers.
+Serve with freshly shaved coconut flakes on top, adding a twist on this delicious and unusual fall recipe.
 I hope you enjoy!

 - 2 cups sugar

 - 2 cups pumpkin pulp purée from a small sugar pumpkin or from canned pumpkin purée (see Cook’s Note)